HectorGitt/DoomDigest/README.md

 1. **Open Any Webpage**

-    - Navigate to an article, blog post, or content-rich page
+    - Navigate to an article, blog post, email, or social media content

 2. **Open DoomDigest Sidebar**